-During this time and his or her Guardian Angel also has time to prepare for the Stakeholder Forum.
-During this time, the Guardian Angel and Participant agree on goals they want to achieve as outcome of this meeting and a strategy to achieve these goals.
+Based on the information in Table 22 and the description of the lake, the Stakeholder and his or her Guardian Angel get some time (10-15 minutes) to prepare for the stakeholder meeting.
+During this time, they agree on goals they want to achieve as outcome of this meeting and a strategy to achieve these goals.
 Goals can be, for example, an agreement on water restriction or to prevent an agreement on water restriction.
-The PeRiMA prepares an agenda for the meeting and prepares itself for chairing the session as well as formulating goals and a strategy.
+The LNRA prepares an agenda for the meeting and prepares itself for chairing the session as well as formulating goals and a strategy.
 During the play, the observers try to figure out the goals of the different stakeholders and assess if they have reached these goals.
-During the preparation time, the observers could agree to distribute tasks between themselves (focus on a specific stakeholder for example).
+During the preparation time, the observers could agree to distribute tasks (focus on a specific stakeholder for example).